 The reel world is not accurate, and we must all understand this.
 It is easy for us to drift away into a virtual or fictional world to run away from the harsh realities of life.
 But little do we know that overindulging in the reel world does not help our real life.

 Social media plays a dominant role in our lives today.
 Social comparison has become a mainstay and is instrumental in causing mental health issues among teenagers and adults alike.
-We must realise and explain to children and teenagers how to reel life is nothing but highlighting the good while real life has a balance of both the good and evil.
+We must realize and explain to children and teenagers how to reel life is nothing but highlighting the good while real life has a balance of both the good and evil.
 It is also wrong to compare our good with someone else’s reel life as we are unaware of their battles.

 If you or someone you know is struggling with an inability to see the difference between real and reel life, reach out to a mental health expert as soon as possible.
 Find the best psychologists and mental health professionals on United We Care!